Roland Issifu Alhassan: Political career

 In addition to his political career, Alhassan was also the first person from Northern Ghana to be called to the Bar and become a lawyer.

 Personal life

 He was married to Mrs. Jane Alhassan and they had six children.
 He was an Islamic Scholar.

 Honor

 Alhassan received the Order of the Volta for his service to Ghana in 2008.

 Death

 Roland Issifu Alhassan died from a short illness at 37 Military Hospital in Accra, Ghana, on 14 April 2014.
-He passed at the age of 87.
+He died aged 87.
 He was buried in his hometown of Kumbungu, Tolon-Kumbungu District, Northern Region.